 Many clients are unaware that the bankruptcy filing fee is several hundred dollars, perhaps due to bankruptcy attorneys excluding the filing fee from their quote.

 The filing fee for chapter 7 bankruptcy is $335.
 The $335 filing fee is a total of the $245 chapter 7 filing fee, $75 administrative fee, and $15 chapter 7 trustee fee.

 The filing fee for chapter 13 bankruptcy is $310.
-The $310 filing fee is a total of the $235 chapter 13 filing fee and $75 administrative fee.
+The $310 filing fee is a total of the $235 chapter 13 filing fee and a $75 administrative fee.
 In chapter 13 bankruptcy the trustee’s compensation derives from a percentage of the plan payments; consequently, the trustee’s fee is not represented as a flat fee like it is in the $335 chapter 7 filing fee.

 Obtaining a credit report before filing bankruptcy is not required, but strongly recommended by our bankruptcy attorney.
-A professional 3 source credit report will list many of your creditors along with their addresses.
+A professional 3 source credit report will list your creditors along with their addresses.
 This information is vital to ensure that your creditors receive notice of your bankruptcy filing.
 If a creditor does not receive notice of your bankruptcy their claim may not be discharged.
 Hence, obtaining a $50 professional credit report is well worth the money.
-If you cannot afford a professional credit report you can visit https://www.annualcreditreport.com to order a free 3-source credit report.
+If you cannot afford a professional credit report you can visit https://annualcreditreport.com to order a free 3-source credit report.